solacecommunity/solace-prometheus-exporter/README.md

 * **SEMP v1 and SEMP v2** &mdash; over 40 scrape targets covering system, VPN, queue, client, bridge, RDP and hardware statistics.
-* **Software and appliance brokers** &mdash; hardware-only targets (disk, RAID, environment, alarms) are enabled with a single `isHWBroker` flag.
+* **Software and appliance brokers** &mdash; hardware-only targets (disk, RAID, environment, alarms) are enabled with a single `isHWBroker` flag, settable globally or per request.
 * **Flexible authentication** &mdash; Basic Auth or OAuth 2.0 client-credentials to the broker, with an optional issuer-prefixed bearer token.
 * **TLS everywhere** &mdash; serve metrics over HTTPS (PEM or PKCS#12) and optionally protect the exporter's own endpoints with Basic Auth.
-* **Multi-broker friendly** &mdash; override the target broker, credentials and timeout per request via URL parameters or `x-solace-broker-*` headers, so one exporter can front many brokers.
+* **Multi-broker friendly** &mdash; override the target broker, credentials, timeout and broker type per request via URL parameters or `x-solace-broker-*` headers, so one exporter can front many brokers.
 * **Secret management** &mdash; plug in HashiCorp Vault (or a future backend) via `SECRET_BACKEND`; any credential field accepts a `vault:<path>#<field>` reference while plain text values pass through unchanged.
 * **Async prefetch** &mdash; optionally poll the broker on a fixed interval and serve cached metrics, smoothing out